Sabellians taught a single divine mind in God.

 The purpose of this article is to show that this is also what Alexander and Athanasius believed.

-In opposition to the Sabellians, the Eusebians (the so-called Arians) believed that the Father, Son, and Spirit are three distinct ousiai (substances), meaning three hypostases (Persons), with three distinct Minds, united in agreement.
-For example:
+In opposition to the Sabellians, the Eusebians (mistakenly called Arians) believed that the Father, Son, and Spirit are three distinct ousiai (substances), meaning three hypostases (Persons), with three distinct Minds, united in agreement.
+[Show More]

 Arius was one of the Eusebians.
-Both Athanasius and Alexander noted that there are two Wisdoms and two Words in his theology, meaning two divine minds.
+Both Athanasius and Alexander noted that Arius spoke about two Wisdoms and two Words, meaning two divine minds.
 The one is God’s.
-The other is the Son:
+The other is the Son.
+[Show More]

-Secondly, while, in the fourth century, each hypostasis had a distinct Mind, in the Trinity doctrine, the three hypostases (Persons) share a single Mind.
+Secondly, in the fourth-century understanding of the term, each hypostasis (Person) had a distinct Mind.
+In contrast, in the modern Trinity doctrine, perhaps unknown to most, the three hypostases (Persons) share a single Mind.
+For example, Karl Rahner, a leading Catholic scholar, wrote:

 “Each Person shares the Divine will … that come from a mind. … Each Person’s self-awareness and consciousness is not inherent to that Person (by nature of that Person being that Person) but comes from the shared essence.”